6arms1leg/fsmachina/README.md

-# fsMachina - Simple finite state maschine framework
+# FSMachina - Simple finite state maschine framework

 This framework employs a simple and tiny